-Is your red dot sight blurry?
+Why is my red dot blurry?
 Most likely it's caused by the LED emitter red dot starburst or using a red dot with astigmatism.

-Here are 5 things you can try to see a much more crisp dot for better aiming.
+Here are 5 red dot astigmatism fix you can try to see a much more crisp dot for better aiming.

 Most red dot sights on the market today have a clean dot under a digital camera.
 However, the most practical solution is to get corrected vision.
 Red dot sight companies that promise a clean dot for users with astigmatism is just a marketing move.